nusje2000/symfony-monolith/README.md

 An example of a monolithic repository with multiple standalone applications.

+The current code shoulf *NOT* be used in a production environment.

 ## Motivation

 At the company I work for, we use a monolithic repository that contains multiple symfony applications.
 When a deployment happens, the entire repository will be